 How Cool Web Design Leads to Shareability Failure

 More than 10 years ago I wanted to become a so called Flash developer.
 I enrolled at a state funded 12 month long course to learn how to use Flash to build websites with animated effects.
 I failed.

-During this year I’ve rather learned that Flash was already way too complex to make sense as a website building tool.
+During that year I’ve rather learned that Flash was already way too complex to make sense as a website building tool.

 That wasn’t self-evident in those days.
 You know, back then all the “cool websites” were using Flash with its amazing effects.